Skip to main content

 Identified participants will travel to other SEC universities to exchange ideas, develop grant proposals, conduct research and deliver lectures or performances.
 Areas of interest for this year’s class include music, engineering, anthropology, law, medicine and African-American studies, among others.

-“The SEC Faculty Travel Program has been a tremendous resource for faculty at universities across the SEC,” said Ellen Reames, associate
+“The SEC Faculty Travel Program has been a tremendous resource for faculty at universities across the SEC,” said Ellen Reames, associate professor at

 Dr. Russell J. Mumper has been named The University of Alabama’s vice president for research and economic development effective Jan.
 1, 2019.